 Historical romances pose their own challenges, and the most prominent ones I run into are related to anachronisms, both linguistic and otherwise.
 In a book I worked on a few years ago, a character decorated her unborn baby’s room with teddy bears.
 The only problem was that the book was set in eighteenth-century Ireland.
 In another, set in ancient Rome, a character used the word doublespeak, which according to Merriam-Webster was first used in 1952.

 Some of the sources I find most helpful for tracking down the origins of words, consumer products, and concepts include:

-But as Christine Ma has noted, bringing these kinds of details to the author’s attention is the best we can do.
+Christine Ma has noted, bringing these kinds of details to the author’s attention is the best we can do.
 Ultimately, they have to make their own call if it fits their particular universe for a gladiator-turned-equestrian to be using stirrups.